 LIST: Provinces, cities, municipalities under state of calamity

-The relentless rains over Luzon and the Visayas this past week were triggered by the combined effects of Severe Tropical Storm Wipha (formerly Crising), the southwest monsoon, Severe Tropical Storm Emong and Tropical Storm Dante.
+The relentless rains over Luzon and the Visayas this past week were triggered by the combined effects of Severe Tropical Storm Wipha (formerly Crising), the southwest monsoon, Severe Tropical Storm Emong and Tropical Storm Francisco (formerly Dante).

 As of July 24, the National Disaster Risk Reduction and Management Council’s (NDRRMC) report shows 2.7 million people or 765,869 families across 65 provinces impacted by flooding.